getsolus/help-center-docs/docs/user/software/sound/index.md

 # Sound

-Solus comes with Pipewire configured by default.
+Solus comes with PipeWire configured by default.